AppHubPlatform/docs/getting-started.md

 If you want to perform an action when a new build becomes available to your application, such as displaying an alert to the user or force refreshing the app, you can listen for new build events.

-From Objective-C you can list for notifications with the string `AHBuildManagerDidMakeBuildAvailableNotification`.

 From JavaScript you can register a listener for this event like so:

     var { NativeAppEventEmitter, AlertIOS } = React;